LiteLDev/liteloaderbds-documentation/en/Usage.md

 ## 🎯 Add Some Plugins

-There are 3 types of plugins: LL plugins, LLSE plugins and LL.NET plugins.
+There are 3 types of plugins: Native plugins, Script plugins and .NET plugins.

-LL plugins are compiled native plugins, written in C++, Go, C# or Rust, which have better performance but cannot be loaded, unloaded or reloaded after the server starts.
+Native plugins are written in C++, Go or Rust, which have better performance but cannot be loaded, unloaded or reloaded after the server starts.

-LLSE plugins are script plugins, written in JavaScript, Python or Lua, which can be flexibly managed and have better security but perform worse.
+Script plugins are written in JavaScript, Python or Lua, which can be flexibly managed and have better security but perform worse.

-LL.NET plugins are runs on the .NET developer platform(CLR) and is written in a CLS-compatible language(such as C#, Visual Basic.NET, and F#, etc.).
+.NET plugins are runs on the .NET developer platform(CLR) and is written in a CLS-compatible language(such as C#, Visual Basic.NET, and F#, etc.).

 > [!WARNING]
 > To ensure that most plugins work properly, in `server.properties` , set `online-mode` to `true` and `server-authoritative-movement` to `server-auth` or `server-auth-with- rewind` .